what else can i do in rwanda 2024 other than mountain gorillas

 Another big draw of Rwanda is the open savannah of Akagera National Park, which lies in the lower altitude regions to the east of the country.
 The park is rarely visited, possibly because of the depletion of wildlife during Rwanda’s difficult times, but at last Akagera is making a comeback.

 This is most notable with the trans location of 18 lions into the park from South Africa over the past few years.
 The pride has settled in well and reports suggest there may even be lion cubs… the first born in Rwanda for many years.
 Elephant, leopard, buffalo, giraffe, hippo and impala also reside in the park, making it the perfect safari add-on alongside gorilla tracking and other primate encounters.

 Rwanda may be better known for its turbulent history than its beautiful landscapes and wildlife.
-Rwanda may also not always offer the height of luxury and first class service that its East African neighbours do.
+Rwanda offers the height of luxury and first-class service than its East African neighbors do.
 However, the charm of the people, the splendor of the landscapes, and the diversity of the wildlife will charm you and stay with you forever.

 When is the best time to visit Rwanda